Web.config Settings for ReportViewer

 If you are deploying a ReportViewer control in a Web farm or cluster, you must specify the <machineKey> element to force all nodes in the farm to use the same process identity, thereby ensuring that view state saved from one computer can be read by any computer.

-In the .NET Framework 2.0 or later, view state validation is enabled by default and uses ASP.NET process identity information to perform validation.
+In the .NET Framework 2.0, view state validation is enabled by default and uses ASP.NET process identity information to perform validation.
 Validation by process identity does not work in a cluster or Web farm scenario where the process identity varies for each node.
 To force all nodes to use the same process identity, you can generate a validation key to support view state validation and manually configure each node to use it.

 Generate a validation key.
 You can use the autogenerate functionality provided by the .NET Framework or you can create the key some other way.
 Do not use the AutoGenerate option when setting the validationKey attribute.